 Summary : This well-established expedition cruise offers you the ideal introduction to Antarctica.
 Departing and finishing in the port of Ushuaia in Argentina, the itinerary visits prime sites along the Antarctic Peninsula and the neighboring South Shetland Islands.
-This program will emphasize wildlife viewing, possible visits to scientific bases, and the breathtaking scenery with narrow waterways, glaciers, icebergs and rugged mountains.
-Experience adventure options, such as kayaking and snowshoeing, and take advantage of a photography program and onboard yoga classes.
+This program will emphasize wildlife viewing of penguins, whales and seals, possible visits to scientific bases, and breathtaking scenery with narrow waterways, glaciers, icebergs and rugged mountains.

 Activities : Birding, Camping, Hiking, Kayaking, Photography

-Arrive in Ushuaia, a small town at the "end of the world" surrounded by rugged peaks and glaciers, and transfer independently to your conveniently located hotel.
-The following day, in the afternoon, the Expedition Team gets you settled aboard your ship as you sail into the Beagle Channel to start your Antarctic expedition.
+Arrive in Ushuaia, a small town at the "end of the world" surrounded by rugged peaks and glaciers, and transfer to your included hotel.

 Prepare for rough water, but do not be disappointed if your crossing is smooth sailing.
 The Drake is always changing.
 Time during these first days is largely spent chatting with other travelers and listening to the presentations given by your Expedition Team.